-Tip Number Four is so absolutely important for artists, yet so elegantly simple.
+Tip Number Four is so incredibly, absolutely, positively important for artists!
+Yet it is so elegantly simple.

 Tips One, Two and Three were shared previously, and hopefully now in your personal skill set.
 Right?
 These tips were designed to make your entry into the entertainment business a bit easier.
 I sincerely hope you find them valuable.